A projection method for particle resampling: Background

-Mesh or grid adaptivity is a fundamental tool in PDE modeling for both continuum and particle grid methods.
-Particle adaptivity is known as \textit{particle resampling} in the physics community has been developed by many groups.
-Lapenta developed a method in the 1990s with a solve of the form $\left(M_pM_p^T\right)^{-1}$ for Lagrange multipliers that enforce moment constraints explicitly \cite{Lapenta1994213,Lapenta2002317,Lapenta1995139}, that is formally similar to the pseudoinverse solve in the projection of our approach.
-Colella et al., developed a \textit{particle remapping} method in a finite volume context that is similar to our approach with a \textit{direct remap} from the grid to particles \cite{Colella2011, Myers2017, Myers16}.
+Particle resampling methods have been developed by many groups.
+Lapenta developed a method in the 1990s with a solve of the form $\left(M_pM_p^T\right)^{-1}$ with Lagrange multipliers that enforce moment constraints explicitly \cite{Lapenta1994213,Lapenta2002317,Lapenta1995139}, that is formally similar to the pseudoinverse solve in our approach \S\ref{sec:pseudo}.
+Colella et. al., developed a \textit{particle remapping} method that is similar to our approach in a finite volume context with a \textit{direct remap} from the grid back to particles \cite{Colella2011, Myers2017, Myers16}.
+The Vortex-In-Cell community use resampling, or ``remeshing", extensively, for example, Morgenthal and Walther develop a method similar to Colella et. al. with high-order interpolation to a regular grid that preserves relevant moments and refers to much previous work in remeshing \cite{morgenthal2007a}.
 Faghihi et al. developed resampling methods with moment constraints and linear programming to enforce moments and other algebraic constraints \cite{FAGHIHI2020109317}.
 Gonoskov proposed probabilistic down-sampling algorithms using algebraic constraints to enforced conservation \cite{GONOSKOV2022108200}.
 Pfeiffer et al. introduced two conservative particle split and merge methods that use statistical properties of the plasma such as thermal speed \cite{PFEIFFER20159}.
-Several groups have presented particle coalescence and splitting schemes, often using trees, on small groups of locally binned particles \cite{Teunissen2014318,Vranic201565,Assous2003550,Welch2007143,Luu2016165}.
+Several groups have presented particle coalescence and splitting schemes, often using trees, within small groups of binned particles \cite{Teunissen2014318,Vranic201565,Assous2003550,Welch2007143,Luu2016165}.

-This paper develops a particle resampling approach that starts with a conservative mapping between particles and continuum grids, a projection \cite{PusztayKnepleyAdams2022}, that conserves an arbitrary number of moments exactly, inspired by the structure preserving discretization community \cite{Kraus2017,WEINSTEIN1981235}.
-The focus of this paper is to investigate the properties of this projection technique with a static regular remapping grids for both particles and the finite element space and a standard plasma model problem.
-This method allows for remapping a particle distribution to any new set of particles, supporting adaptivity in both the continuum grid construction and the particle grid definition, which is the subject of future work.
-The testing codes are built on PETSc (Portable, Extensible Toolkit for Scientific Computation), and are publicly available (Appendix \S\ref{sec:ad}).